colinjlacy/sveltos-nats-demo/README.md

 # Sveltos/NATS Demo

 This repo serves as a demo for the integration between Sveltos and NATS, using the CloudEvents spec.
+Check out [this video](https://youtu.be/bHjCiIP5f34) on YouTube for more info.

 ## Setup